FRINXio/FRINX-machine/README.md

 * [Docker](https://www.docker.com/)
 * [Docker Compose](https://github.com/docker/compose)
 * JDK 1.8
-* License for FRINX ODL
+* License for FRINX ODL (you can find a trial license in the "Installation Guide" section below)

 min 16GB RAM & min 4 vCPUs with normal startup, and 5GB RAM & 2 vCPUs with minimal config has been successfully tested for POCs and demos.